 This licence allows a club to sell alcohol for drinking on club premises.
 Alcohol can only be sold to club members, a guest accompanied by a member and a member of another club with reciprocal visiting rights.

-On-licences are issued for one year (a probation year) and then normally renewed for three years.
+Download and complete a Club licence application form.
+Club licences are issued for one year (a probation year) and then normally renewed for three years.

-All alcohol licence applications require a Certificate of Compliance for the premises.
+All alcohol licence applications require a Certificate of Compliance(external link) for the premises.
 You must include this with your application.

 Please read the checklist on the application form to make sure you include all the extra documents we need with your application.
 Incomplete applications will be returned.

-You will need to make an appointment with an Inspector to lodge your new licence application.
+You will need to make an appointment with an inspector to lodge your new licence application.

 A club licence is different from a tavern or function centre licence and does not allow the sale of alcohol to the general public.
 If a club wants to sell alcohol to the general public a special licence is required for a specific event.

 Amohia Te Wairoa - We're stronger without alcohol(external link) has some useful tools for clubs.